mormond/CommercialMarketplaceLab/lab20-partnercenter.md

-# Lab 2: Enroll in Partner Center to Publish Offers
+# Enroll in Partner Center to Publish Offers

 ## Introduction